Pimmz/Project-4/README.md

 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) is used for online static file storage.
-- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
 - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
 - [Font Awesome](https://fontawesome.com/) - Used for icons in the information bar.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
-- [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
 - [Jshint](https://jshint.com/) - used to validate javascript
 - [Coolors](https://coolors.co/) - Used to create colour palette.
 - [Favicon](https://favicon.io/) - Used to create the favicon.